ros-navigation/docs.nav2.org/behavior_trees/trees/nav_to_pose_and_pause_near_goal_obstacle.rst

 .. image:: ../images/walkthrough/patience_and_recovery.png

 Once there is a significantly longer path, the child node for the ``PathLongerOnApproach`` node ticks.
+The child node is a ``RetryUntilSuccesfull`` decorator node, that ticks it's child until they return SUCCESS.
+If the child does not return SUCCESS within the specified limit, the ``RetryUntilSuccesfull`` node in turn returns a FAILURE.
-The child node is a sequence node, that cancels the controller server employing the ``CancelControl`` node, followed by the ``Wait`` node, that enables the robot to wait for the given user specified time.
+The child node of the ``RetryUntilSuccesfull`` decorator node is a ``SequenceStar`` node, that cancels the controller server employing the ``CancelControl`` node, followed by the ``Wait`` node, that enables the robot to wait for the given user specified time.
 Here we need to note that, the ``MonitorAndFollowPath`` is a ``ReactiveSequence`` node, therefore the ``PathLongerOnApproach`` node needs to return SUCCESS, before the ``FollowPath`` node can be ticked once again.

 In the below GIF, it can be seen that, the robot is approaching the goal location, but it found an obstacle in the goal proximity, because of which the the global planner, plans a longer path around.
 This is the point where the ``PathLongerOnApproach`` ticks and ticks it's children, consequently cancelling the ``controller_server`` and wait to see if the obstacle clears up.